 The site is located on the eastern side of Netufa valley, located on the ancient road to the sea of Galilee.
-It is named after the pillars that are standing in the site, and are part of a 2nd C Ad Synagogue.
+It is named after the pillars that are standing in the site, and are part of a 2nd century AD Synagogue.

-This site is close to the main road, and known to many drivers who pass this point.
-A pillar stands in the center of the ruins and once belonged to a 2nd/3rd C AD synagogue.
+Khorvat Ammudim ("ruin of the pillars") is situated along the path of a major ancient road that crossed the Netufa valley.
+Its ruins are located close to the modern highway #65, known to many drivers who pass this point.
+A lone pillar stands in the center of the ruins, which once belonged to a 2nd/3rd century AD synagogue.

-The village was established about the Hasmonaim period (2nd C BC) , peaked in the Roman period, and continued through the Byzantine period (6 C AD) to the early Arab period (7th C AD).
-Today it is in ruins.
-It was part of the chain of villages on the main ancient road.
+The village was established about the Hasmonean period (2nd century BC) , peaked in the Roman period, and continued through the Byzantine period (6th century AD) to the early Arab period (7th century AD).
+It was part of the chain of villages situated along the main ancient road.

 It is not clear what was the name of the ancient village.
 According to some scholars it was Kefar Uziel.